aaronparker/evergreen/README.md

 Evergreen is a simple PowerShell module to return the latest version and download URLs for a set of common enterprise Windows applications.
 The module consists of a number of simple functions to use in scripts when performing several tasks including:

-* Retrieve the latest version of a particular application when comparing against a version already installed or downloaded
+* Retrieve the latest version of an application when compare against a version already installed or downloaded
 * Return the URL for the latest version of the application if you need to download it locally for installation or deployment

 ![leaf by The Icon Z from the Noun Project](/img/EvergreenLeaf.png)